stormpath/stormpath.js/CONTRIBUTING.md

 * Pulled master to your local machine

 The release task will do the following tasks:
+* Build the project and place the ouput in the `dist` folder
 * Bump the verion numbers in these files:
  * package.json
  * bower.json